CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 inconsistency, since an evidence could be accepted by the contract with old `sending precision`, and never got fully confirmed with the new.
 The full rescan will help to check and submit such evidence one more time after the removal.

-##### Max holding amount update
+##### Max holding amount and sending precision update

-It is possible to update a `max holding amount` for both XRPL and coreum native tokens.
+It is possible to update both `max holding amount` and `sending precision` for both XRPL and coreum native tokens.
 The owner can do it by calling the contract.
-The contract validates that new amount is lees or equal currently holding amount and sets the new value.
+The contract validates that new params and sets the new values.

 ##### Token enabling/disabling